 There is no simple solution for SNMP Traps and Syslog.

-If you run your Minion or OpenNMS Horizon on Linux you can use the
+If you run your Minion or OpenNMS Horizon on Linux you won’t have this problem, cause the source IP in the UDP datagrams are preserved.

-By default we run as non-root user and you get probably issues opening network ports, especially administrative ports < 1024.
-You can add network admin capabilities to your container service with
+By default, we run as non-root user and you get probably issues opening network ports, especially administrative ports < 1024.
+To avoid issues, the default ports for SNMP traps is 1162/udp and 1514/udp for syslog.
+You use the ports directive to listen on 162/udp and forward to 1162/udp with